Looking for the best Christmas light displays on the Outer Banks and in northeastern North Carolina? Then jump on OBX Today’s Tacky Light Tour.

 The Tacky Light Tour has all the biggest and brightest Christmas light set-ups, all in one place, with an interactive map showing how to find all the best lights from Wanchese to Windsor, Mattamuskeet to Moyock.

-And if you don’t see one of your favorites here, don’t worry.
+If you don’t see one of your favorites here, don’t worry.
 We’ll be adding more descriptions and your suggestions too.
 Just let us know by email [email protected], and send photos if you can, or leave a comment below.

 206 Clamshell Drive, Kill Devil Hills